SAZZAD1Q2/The-Portfolio/README.md

 > Give credit to everyone who inspired your codebase.

 I would like to thank...
+Microverse as got the chanch to use their template.

+Also thanks to my collaborator for helping me so much.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>